 Contact our Orlando Rape Defense Attorneys

 If you or someone you know has been charged with any type of rape / sexual battery in Orlando, or any other city in Central Florida contact NeJame Law in Orlando, Florida immediately.
 You need an experienced rape defense attorney on your case.
 We are available 7 days a week.
 Call us at (407) 500-0000 or fill out the online form provided on this page.
 You may also e-mail us at Defense@NeJameLaw.com.
 One of our defense attorneys will contact you back shortly.
 Our Orlando rape lawyers treat customers with care and respect, and will do everything they can to get the best result on their behalf.
-We offer a free initial consultation and will keep any information strictly confidential.
+We value your privacy and will keep any information strictly confidential.